captif-nz/captif-slp/README.md

 #### Accessing the results

-Once a profile has been successfully loading into a *Reading* object the following instance methods can be used to access the results.
+Once a profile has been successfully loaded into a *Reading* object the following instance methods can be used to access the results.

 `reading.msd()` -- Mean Segment Depth (MSD)
 \